MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salescreditmemoline_delete.md

 ---

 # Delete salesCreditMemoLines
-Delete a salesCreditMemoLines from Dynamics 365 for Financials.
+Delete a salesCreditMemoLines object in Dynamics 365 for Financials.

 ## HTTP request
 ```